The Every Student Succeeds Act:

 - Title I – Includes school accountability and interventions (like afterschool) to help support students.
-Each state is now determining how schools will be held accountable (i.e., how to measure a good school) and local districts with community input will be expected to determine what supports they need to be successful.
+Each state has submitted their determination for how students will be held accountable (i.e., how to measure a good school).
+Find your state's Title I coordinator here

 - Title II – Includes teacher professional development including ways where school day and afterschool teachers can work and be trained in coordination.